DNSheng/tran/README.md

 - Deleting temp file after SIGKILL or SIGTERM
 - Navigation around folders in the remote host
 	- This is hard and will come late (if at all)
-- Clean up spaghetti code (unlikely, I may be the only one who will ever see and use this)
+- Clean up garbage code (unlikely, I may be the only one who will ever see and use this)

 # Versions